2018/2019 Academic Year

 D. Accepted Methods of Payment

-E. Refund or Deferral of Fees
+E. Refund of Fees

 Students are eligible for a refund of semester tuition (partial); student council; Senecentre maintenance; student building; student services; and technology fees in the following circumstances: